 Blah, blah, blah.
 I’ve almost forgotten there was a scrap of paper to begin with, i.e. the plot.
-Some of this might actually be important information for the story, but heaping it all in a pile all at once takes the reader away from what’s really happening.
+Some of this might actually be important information for the reader to know, but heaping it all in a pile all at once takes us away from what’s really happening (this is sometimes called an “information dump”).
 Instead, try breaking it into small manageable bites and conveying some of it indirectly instead.

 2. Indirect exposition

 You’ve probably heard that old reliable adage, “Show, don’t tell.”
 Indirect exposition is what they’re talking about.
-Indirect exposition gives the reader enough clues through the narrative, dialogue, and setting for them to absorb the information you’re giving them without you needing to state it outright.
+Indirect exposition gives the reader enough clues through the narrative, dialogue, and setting for them to absorb the information you’re giving them without the need to state it outright.
 For example:

 This feels much more present and intimate.
-By gently working the information into the action of the story, the reader understands the same level of detail but feels like they’re right there alongside Little Red.
+By gently working the expository information into the action of the narrative, the reader understands the same level of detail but feels like they’re right there alongside Little Red.

 Indirect exposition is even more essential when you’re in the midst of your story.
-The goal is to convey information to your reader while allowing the action of the story to keep moving forward.
+The goal is to convey key information to your reader while allowing the action to keep moving forward.
 For example:

-4 ways to incorporate exposition into your story
+4 ways to convey exposition in your story

-There are a few different ways you can work exposition into your writing.
+There are a few different ways you can work background information into your writing.
 Let’s look at where exposition can show up in your story.

 1. Narrative exposition